ivre/ivre/doc/WEBUI.md

 The second part allows to add, modify or remove filter, sort or display commands.

-The second part allows to explore the results by generating graphs displayed in the rightest part of the screen.
+The third part allows to explore the results by generating graphs displayed in the rightmost part of the screen.

   - The first field displays a graph with the 15 most common values of a variable in the filtered results.
 This can be slow when the